-8.8 Drainage slots
+8.9 Drainage slots

-To ensure that the noise fence does not impede natural drainage flow paths, drainage slots shall be constructed at low points along the noise fence, and at the minimum intervals nominated on the drawings.
+Drainage slots shall be integrated with the sill beam to ensure that the noise fence does not impede natural drainage flow paths.
+Drainage slots shall be constructed at low points along the noise fence, and at the minimum intervals nominated on the drawings.
 Drainage slots shall be constructed as detailed on the drawings.